TechMechGarage/HondaCRZ/CrashDamageRepair.md

 # Crash Damage Repair

-This pages lists information on the crash damage repair I am attmeping to fix on my Honda CRZ (on going since Oct 2019).
+This pages lists information on the crash damage repair I am attempting to fix on my Honda CRZ (on going since Oct 2019).